Flu

 • Healthcare workers and caregivers

-• People living in long-term care facilities
+• Residents of long-term care facilities

 Where to Get Your Flu Shot

-• Local Health Clinics and Pharmacies
+• Pharmacies

 • Doctor’s Offices

-• Workplace or Community Vaccination Events
+• Workplace or Community Vaccination Events/Clinics

-• Local Public Health Department – Check our website for upcoming clinics.
+• Local Public Health Department– check our website for upcoming clinics

 Additional Prevention Tips